The Five Systems of Five Buddha-Families

 The deepest reality awareness is that things don’t exist permanently, solidly in this category and in that category.
 It’s more open.
 This allows for our flexibility to be able to deal with situations in different ways as they develop.
 “This person I relate to in this way, and that’s the only way, permanently.”
-Well, if you’re like that with your child, and you continue to act in that way when the child is grown up, you’re in big trouble.
-Obviously, this deepest reality awareness allows us to be flexible and to relate in different ways as the child develops – or in a personal relationship with somebody – to relate in different ways in accordance with the circumstance, because we see that it is open: they don’t exist in just one way.
+Well, if we’re like that with our child, and we continue to act in that way when the child is grown up, we’re in big trouble.
+Obviously, this deepest reality awareness allows us to be flexible and to relate in different ways as the child develops – or in a personal relationship with somebody – to relate in different ways in accordance with the circumstance, because we see that it is open, that they don’t exist in just one way.
 That’s the deepest reality awareness.
 It accounts for flexibility.
-Or in a relationship, as the mood changes – or even in a conversation, as the mood changes, as the conversation develops, we need to be flexible: to change our tone of voice, change the way that we’re doing things.
+Or in a relationship, as the mood changes – or even in a conversation, as the mood changes, as the conversation develops, we need to be flexible; for example, we need to change our tone of voice or change the way that we’re doing things.
 It’s this awareness (deepest reality awareness) that allows us to be flexible.
 If there’s a problem with that, we have a lot of difficulty in relating to others, don’t we?

 It’s not that we’re stupid, although it may feel like that.
 It naturally feels as though there is a separate “me.”
 That’s what makes what we call in Buddhism “samsara” so terrible.
 It naturally feels like there is a solid separate “me.”
 It’s because there is this voice in our head saying, “Oh my god, what should I do now?
 Oh, I’ll do this.
 I’ll change the facial expression.”
-The voice is going on in our head, so it gives the feeling as though there is some separate “me” somewhere: who knows where – maybe sitting in the back of our head – who is separate from the whole thing and is observing and controlling.
+The voice is going on in our head, so it gives the feeling as though there is some separate “me” somewhere.
+Who knows where – maybe sitting in the back of our head – separate from the whole thing and is observing and controlling.
 That’s just a vision out of a Walt Disney cartoon.
 It’s not reality.

-The other is the caring attitude, which is taking the other person seriously: you’re a human being and you have feelings just as I do.
-The way that I interact with you – the way that I speak, the way that I act – is going to affect your feelings and mood, just as the way you interact with me is going to affect my feelings; so in this way we take the other person seriously, our behavior and our actions seriously.
-That’s the caring attitude, because as we look at each other around the circle it’s not that we’re just looking at people on the television, but that these are real people here.
+The other is the caring attitude, which is taking the other person seriously: you’re a human being, and you have feelings just as I do.
+The way that I interact with you, the way that I speak and the way that I act are going to affect your feelings and mood, just as the way you interact with me is going to affect my feelings; in this way, we take the other person seriously, our behavior and our actions seriously.
+That’s the caring attitude, because as we look at each other around the circle, it’s not that we’re just looking at people on the television, but these are real people here.
 They all have feelings just as I do.
-That’s important, otherwise it becomes very cold.
+That’s important; otherwise, it becomes very cold.
 Although we don’t have time to do a whole big training in this, at least be aware of that.
-Let’s try to do this not as the distant observer looking at animals in the zoo or something like that.
+Let’s try to not be like a distant observer looking at animals in the zoo.

-Exercise: Camera-like Awareness
+Exercise: Camera-Like Awareness